DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-teaching-challenge.md

 While it is possible for teachers to pick up on pupil misconceptions during pupil discussions, this is not likely to be the quickest or most efficient way of checking for understanding: strong whole-class questioning might be more effective.
 Discussions are best used to help pupils organise their knowledge.

 Ability grouping shows limited evidence of impact on pupil outcomes (Coe et al., 2014).
-Ms Silva must ensure the groups pupils are placed in don’t negatively affect pupil attainment, behaviour and motivation.
+Ms Silva must ensure the groups pupils are placed in don't negatively affect pupil attainment, behaviour and motivation.
 Ms Silva should ensure her within-class pupil groups are flexible and that she continuously considers why pupils are in a group because this is an effective way of tailoring support for identified pupil need(s) e.g. ensuring groups based on attainment are subject specific and changing groups regularly, avoiding the perception that groups are fixed.

 ### Key takeaways